 For the Master’s degree there is the requirement for defence of the thesis.
 The Examining Committee will consist of the candidate’s committee and is open to all students and Faculty.
 An external examiner is appointed to the Examination Committee.
 This examination may serve as the Preliminary Examination for candidates contemplating continuing on a PhD program and, in this case, would be more comprehensive in nature similar to the PhD Preliminary Examination.

-The master’s thesis examination committee should be comprised of the members of the pre-approved RES supervisory committee plus an additional departmental examiner if needed (see below) and one person not involved in the thesis supervision.
-The departmental examiner and the “examiner not involved in supervision” may be the same person.
-(GPS require that the examination committee include, at minimum, the supervisor and one person not involved in the thesis supervision.)
+The master’s thesis examination committee should be comprised of the members of the pre-approved RES supervisory committee plus one external examiner who has had no involvement in the thesis supervision.
+G+PS requires that the examination committee include, at minimum, the supervisor and one person not involved in the thesis supervision.

-The chair of the master’s thesis defense (examination) should be a member of the examination committee who is also an IRES core or CA faculty member.
+The chair of master’s thesis defence should be a member of the examination committee who is also an IRES core or CA faculty member.
 G+PS permits the thesis supervisor to also serve as Chair of the Master’s examination.